mialkin/docs/csharp/concurrency/synchronization/lock.md

 ### `lock`

+The [↑ `lock`](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/statements/lock) statement acquires the mutual-exclusion lock for a given object, executes a statement block, and then releases the lock.

 The functionality provided by the `Monitor`'s `Enter` and `Exit` methods is identical to that provided by the `lock` statement, except that the language constructs wrap the `Monitor.Enter(Object, Boolean)` method overload and the `Monitor.Exit` method in a `try/finally` block to ensure that the monitor is released.

 ```csharp